Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 One of the stupidest things women say is,"Nothing."
 As in,"Nothing is wrong."

-First, it can mean that she is upset and she doesn't know why.
+She might mean that she is upset and she doesn't know why.
 Perhaps something upset her, and she can't put her finger on it.
 Maybe she had a bad dream, or remembered something upsetting, or saw something that triggered a negative emotion.
-That is the closest to nothing being wrong.
+This is the closest to nothing being wrong.
 She is upset, but she doesn't really know why.
 There isn't much you can do, in this particular case.
 An upset woman, who doesn't know why she is upset is nearly impossible to console.
 Your best bet in this instance is to ask her if there is anything you can do to help.
 She might just want a hug.
 She might want you to make dinner.
 She might want you to go away.
 Ask her what you can do, and then try to do that thing.
+In the least, you could give her a hug and say, "I understand."
+Even if you don't understand, it might help ease her mind.

 A woman who says nothing is wrong might mean that there is a lot wrong, and if you were really a good friend, or a good husband, or a good boss, or whatever your relationship with her, then you would automatically know what was wrong, without having to ask her.
 You cannot win, when someone expects you to be a mind reader.